From THINK to FEEL: The Design transformation of IBM

 So why the shift?
 Part of the problem stemmed from the ratio of IBM designers to IBM engineers.
 As IBM grew in size, it employed more software engineers, eventually employing 33 coders for every one designer.

 IBM leadership knew it had to do more than just bring in more designers and hope they’d change the culture.
 In fact, shoehorning talented designers into a process tailored for coders and engineers is an expensive recipe for disaster.
-So IBM did more than just expand designer ranks — it created a core team that focused on redesigning processes to encourage the customer-centric problem-solving that’s the hallmark of Design Thinking.
+IBM did more than just expand designer ranks—it created a core team that focussed on redesigning processes to encourage the customer-centric problem-solving that’s the hallmark of Design Thinking.

 STAGE 3: IDEATE